 1. Bills that match the actual delivered state

-The bill posted to QuickBooks or Xero must reflect the supplier-confirmed, fully-received state — not the original PO.
+The bill prepared for QuickBooks or Xero should reflect the supplier-confirmed, received state — not only the original PO.
 That means:

 - Substitutions applied as line items